milador/Enabled-Controller-Mini/README.md

 <img align="center" src="https://raw.githubusercontent.com/milador/Enabled-Controller-Mini/main/Resources/Images/Enabled_Controller_Mini.png" width="50%" height="50%" alt="Enabled Controller Mini"/>
 </p>

 The device offers up to four switch input enclosures through four 3.5mm audio jacks and four analog inputs through one 3.5mm headphone jack.
-The one 3.5mm headphone jacks can be used to connect one X-Y analog joysticks.
+The one 3.5mm headphone jacks can be used to connect one X-Y analog joystick.

 The internal RGB led of QT Py board is used to provide visual feedback for each action.